danieltuzes/soluteatoms/README.md

 # soluteatoms
+Investigating the effect of solute atoms and core on dislocation pattern formation.

 ## About this file
 This is the readme file for my project hosted at [danieltuzes/soluteatoms](https://github.com/danieltuzes/soluteatoms).
 This file is manually created by me and contains some description of this project.